Skip to content

 a note from our CEO

-I am pleased to share our 2022 annual report and reflect on our staff and volunteers' incredible impact in supporting those in crisis - and preventing a crisis - across Washington State.
+With that in mind, I am pleased to share our 2023 annual report and a few reflections on the incredible impact our staff and volunteers have created for individuals in crisis across Washington State.

 Dear Friends of Crisis Connections,

-I am pleased to share our 2022 annual report and reflect on our staff and volunteers' incredible impact in supporting those in crisis - and preventing a crisis - across Washington State.
+With that in mind, I am pleased to share our 2023 annual report and a few reflections on the incredible impact our staff and volunteers have created for individuals in crisis across Washington State.

 In a time where immediate compassionate and skilled care is not always available, Crisis Connections stepped up in a big way.
 We launched or expanded several programs in 2022, including the 988 Crisis & Suicide Lifeline serving King County.
 988 serves as a universal entry point so that no matter where you live in the United States, you can reach trained crisis specialists who can help.
 Launched in July, our new 988 team has exceeded all expectations with their level of care and positive impact on our community.

-To contact me directly with any questions, you can reach me at mmcdaniel@crisisconnections.org.
+Contact me directly if you have questions or comments.
+You can reach me at mmcdaniel@crisisconnections.org.

 With gratitude,